Raltegravir (By mouth)

 - Take your medicine as directed.

-- Chewable tablet: You may chew or swallow the chewable tablet whole.
+- Chewable tablet: You may chew or swallow the tablet whole.

 - Film-coated tablet: Swallow the film-coated tablet whole.

-- Do not change or stop using this medicine without talking to your doctor first.
-Contact your doctor or pharmacist when your supply of this medicine is running low.
-Do not allow yourself to run out of this medicine.
+- Do not change the dose or stop using this medicine without talking to your doctor first.
+Contact your doctor or pharmacist for a refill when your supply of this medicine is running low.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.